 Yes, medical doctors may apply for the scholarship.
-However, the proposed project must be in the area of one of the Irish Cancer Society's strategic research themes (see section 1.3 in the Translational Research Scholarship Programme 2023 - Application Guidelines document).
+However, the proposed project must be in the area of one of the Irish Cancer Society's strategic research themes.

-11. I wish to complete my PhD in 3 years, can I apply?
+11.I wish to complete my PhD in 3 years, can I apply?